haoyi-duan/Baba-is-You/README.md

 # "Baba Is You" Game

-In the group project of **Digital Logic Design**,  programmed the replica game “Baba Is You” on VGPA based on Verilog.
+In the group project of **Digital Logic Design**,  programmed the replica game “Baba Is You” on FPGA based on Verilog.

 ### [What is "`Baba Is You`"?](https://store.steampowered.com/app/736260/Baba_Is_You/)